How to Make DIY Beeswax Wraps

 If you like you can try to find organic cotton.
 The size really depends on how many wraps you want to make and how big you want them to be.
 I thought about what bowls I use most often for leftovers and what else I would like to cover and wrap.

-The beeswax makes the wraps heftier, somewhat water repellent, and moldeable.
-It also has anti-bacterial properties.
+The beeswax makes the wraps heftier, somewhat water-repellent, and moldable.
+It also has antibacterial properties.
 You can buy it in a block (such as this one and grate the beeswax on your own) or buy beeswax pellets (such as these).
 I had a big block in my craft supplies so that’s what I used and I just grated it.

 Then, you need pine resin.
 Pine resin makes the wraps sticky.
 This is what I got.
 You’ll only need a little bit so this will last me a long time.

-To make the beeswax wraps flexible and moldeable, I add jojoba oil which you can easily find at Trader Joe’s or here.
+To make the beeswax wraps flexible and moldable, I add jojoba oil which you can easily find at Trader Joe’s or here.

 Heat oven to 185˚F. Mix the ingredients in a bowl.
 Start with

 Lay the cotton pieces on a baking sheet covered with parchment paper and sprinkle with your mixture.

 Place the baking sheet in the hot oven until your beeswax mixture is melted.
 At this point, I like to take the baker’s tray out of the oven and use a brush to spread the beeswax mixture more evenly.
 If you work quickly, you might be done or put everything back in the oven for a bit.

 Once done, I lift the beeswax wraps off the tray (hold carefully) and move them around in the air to let them cool off.
 And that’s it!

 Here you can see how well the beeswax wrap sticks to the bowl.